Do you have an electric car? Or are you a vegetarian?

 Lung, R. B., McKane, A., Leach, R., & Marsh, D. (2005).
 Ancillary savings and production benefits in the evaluation of industrial energy efficiency measures.
 Washington, DC: ACEEE.: Proceedings of the 2005 American Council for an Energy-Efficient Economy Summer Study on Energy Efficiency in Industry. .

-Every week we are going to share different technology advances, innovations or knowledge from one member of our team.
+We will share different technology advances, innovations or knowledge from members of our team.